 Rocky Harbour / Lobster Cove Head Lighthouse

 While out in the Rocky Harbour area of Newfoundland and Labrador, Canada, but also on a separate excursion taken to the Bonne Bay previously, I could see 2 structures peeking out from on top of a hill, to the north.
-The first looked like some house or some sort and then I saw what looked like it was a lighthouse.
+The Rocky Harbour lighthouse looked like some house or some sort and then I saw what looked like it was a lighthouse.
 You know the rule, see a lighthouse, make way to that lighthouse!
 You don’t know that rule?
 Well, it’s time you adopt it!
 After it was explained to me what it was, I was told that I’d be going there too, so I was stoked!
 This lighthouse we came upon is actually, technically, a part of Lobster Cove, to the north, but the more notable area of land and the greater body of water is the Rocky Harbour; however, the name of the lighthouse was the Lobster Cove Head Lighthouse.
 This is because the LAND is part of Lobster Cove but obviously, boats coming in from the Rocky Harbour/Bonne Bay heavily benefit from this the most.

 A HOUSE is a HOME